Guide to studying Art & Design

 If you have the skills and talent, an Art & Design degree can lead to a very exciting career.
 Particular job roles, as well as artist, include community worker, fashion designer, graphic designer, illustrator, textile manufacturer, advertising executive, multimedia worker and museum curator.

 Several professional organisations, such as Arts Council England, offer specialised positions for Art & Design graduates.

 You may be selected based on your GCSE scores as well as your A Levels (or equivalent) in art- and design-related subjects.
-Some courses will ask for a foundation diploma in the subject area, and some courses will include a foundation year as part of a longer undergraduate course.
+Some courses will ask for a foundation diploma in the subject area; others will include a foundation year as part of a longer undergraduate course.